Stiffstream/so5_testing_demo/README.md

 ### Download The Full Archive

-There is a [Downloads section](https://bitbucket.org/sobjectizerteam/so5_testing_demo/downloads/).
+There is a [Releases section](https://github.com/Stiffstream/so5_testing_demo/releases).
 It contains archives with all source codes (it means that an archive contains sources of the examples and sources of all necessary subprojects).
 The simpliest way is to download a corresponding archive, unpack it, go into `so5_testing_demo/dev`, then compile and run.